woodwerk/iOS_Shortcuts/README.md

 Hot-spot
 ```

-As an example, below is a screen shot for a packing list 'project' where I've only selected the BUSINESS CLOTHES and TECH lists.
+As an example, below is a screen shot for a packing list 'project' where I've only selected the BUSINESS CLOTHES and TECH lists, where I've opted to not bring the MacBookPro.

 ***